 Selling and marketing expenses consist of personnel costs, including stock-based compensation expense, direct marketing expenses, consulting costs, and allocated overhead including rent, information technology, equipment depreciation and utilities.
-In addition, co-promotion fees paid to Genzyme, net of amortization of the upfront fee received, are included in selling and marketing expenses.
-In November 2014, we amended the co-promotion agreement with Genzyme and our personnel and marketing costs increased as we took on more sales and marketing responsibilities related to Afirma, but these increases are offset by the lower rate we are required to pay Genzyme under the Amended Agreement beginning in January 2015.
-On March 9, 2016, we gave Genzyme notice of termination of the Amended Agreement effective September 9, 2016.
-Consequently, in 2016, we have further expanded our internal sales force and increased our marketing spending as we transitioned out of the relationship.
-We expect that these costs will be offset by the elimination of the copromotion fee, beginning in mid-September 2016.
-We have incurred increased selling and marketing expense as a result of investments in our lung product portfolio.
-We believe total selling and marketing expenses will continue to increase as we launch and promote our new tests.
+In addition, co-promotion fees paid to Genzyme, net of amortization of the upfront fee received, are included in selling and marketing expenses through the September 9, 2016 termination date of our U.S. co-promotion agreement.
+We have expanded our internal sales force and increased our marketing spending as we transitioned out of the Genzyme relationship, and expect that these costs will be offset by the elimination of the co-promotion fee.
+We have also incurred increased selling and marketing expense as a result of investments in our lung product portfolio and believe total selling and marketing expenses will continue to increase as we launch and promote our new tests.